oreximus/learnings/InformationTechnology/Programming/C++.md

 ### Object:

-object is an instance of a class which contains or blueprint of a class or basic runtime entity, which contains all the properties and their behaviour of a class.
+object is an instance of a class which contains or blueprint of a class or basic runtime entity, which contains all the properties and the behaviour of a class.
 And by the help of that we can access all the properties of a class outside the class.

 ### Access Modifiers
 a way to access to the properties of class through objects!